+62.4 Mbps

-62.4Mbps modulation has 4 pulses per coded bit separated into two groups of two sent at the peak 499.2 MHz chipping rate, each group followed by a 2 chip guard interval, as shown in Figure 2, where the vertical arrows indicate the pulse positions.
+62.4Mbps modulation has 4 pulses per coded bit separated into two groups of two sent at the peak 499.2 MHz chipping rate, each group followed by a 2 chip guard interval, as shown in Figure 3-Data Symbol Structure at 249.6 MHz PRF for 62.4 Mb/s, where the vertical arrows indicate the pulse positions.

-When the PHR is configured in the HRP-ERDEV HPRF mode, the PHR shall use the format in Figure 15-6a, and the same modulation and symbol structure as the PSDU, as described in Figure 2.
+When the PHR is configured in the 4z HPRF PHR mode, the PHR and PSDU shall use K=7 BCC, with the data modulation shown in Figure 3 applied to both PHR and PSDU.
+The burst bit patterns shall be as specified in Table 11.
+The bit patterns shall be scrambled by the time-varying spreading code sn as specified in 15.3.2 before being sent as pulses as per 15.3.1, (i.e., zero is positive polarity and one is negative polarity).

-When employing the K=7 convolutional encoder, the data modulation shown in Figure 2 shall apply to both PHR and PSDU.
+When the PHR is configured in the dynamic PHR mode and when employing the K=7 convolutional encoder, the data modulation shown in Figure 3-Data Symbol Structure at 249.6 MHz PRF for 62.4 Mb/s shall apply to both PHR and PSDU.
+When optional LDPC is enabled, the data modulation shown in Figure 3-Data Symbol Structure at 249.6 MHz PRF for 62.4 Mb/s shall apply to the PSDU and Figure 8 shall apply to PHR2.

-Figure 2
+Figure 8

-In the case of LDPC encoding, g0(n) and g1(n) denote the even and odd bits, respectively.
-The g0(n) and g1(n) output of the K=7 convolutional encoder specified in 15.3.3.3 and the g0(n) and g1(n) output of the LDPC encoder shall be mapped onto the burst bit patterns specified in Table 6 and scrambled by the time-varying spreading code sn as specified in 15.3.2 before being sent as pulses as per 15.3.1, (i.e., zero is positive polarity and one is negative polarity).
+For the PSDU, the burst bit patterns shall be as specified in Table 11 and for PHR2, the burst bit patterns shall be as specified in Table 12.
+Note that in the case of LDPC encoding, g0(n) and g1(n) denote the even and odd bits, respectively.
+The bit patterns shall be scrambled by the time-varying spreading code sn as specified in 15.3.2 before being sent as pulses as per 15.3.1, (i.e., zero is positive polarity and one is negative polarity).

-Table 6
+Table 11